Hits to Nokia, Credit Suisse drag down European shares

-LONDON (Reuters) - Telecoms group Nokia NOK1V.HE and banking heavyweight Credit Suisse CSGN.VX dragged down European shares on Thursday, with many investors still shunning equities due to fears over the euro zone debt crisis.
+LONDON, June 14 (Reuters) - Telecoms group Nokia and banking heavyweight Credit Suisse dragged down European shares on Thursday, with many investors still shunning equities due to fears over the euro zone debt crisis.

 The FTSEurofirst has been within a tight trading range between 970 and 990 points established back in early May.